ShaunCurtis/Blazr.Demo.Components/Tutorials/Exploring-Components/Tutorial-3.md

 void BuilderRenderTree(RenderTreeBuilder builder)
 ```

-`BuilderRenderTree` fits the pattern and can therefore be assigned to a property or arguement defined as a `RenderFragment`.
+`BuilderRenderTree` matches the pattern and can therefore be assigned to a `RenderFragment` property or used as a `RenderFragment` arguement.

 So: